 Mr. Luttrell currently serves as a director on several corporate boards and trustee for a number of charitable and academic organizations, including the $6 billion YMCA Retirement Fund, Southern Methodist University’s Cox School Executive Board, the National Christian Foundation Tampa Bay, and The Light Foundation which he founded.

-Anne MacDonald serves as North Avenue Capital’s Senior Advisor on Rural Development and Strategic Partnerships.
-Anne is a policy consultant to Fortune 100 companies and a Senior Advisor to Texas A&M University’s School of Agricultural Economics.
-Over the course of 10 years, Anne worked in the White House, Pentagon, State Department, and post-Administration office of President George W. Bush and Mrs. Laura Bush, where she served as the Chief of Staff to the former First Lady.
-In these diverse roles, Anne has had a direct impact on rebuilding communities after natural disasters and various conflicts.
+In addition to her role as an Advisory Board Member, Ms. MacDonald serves as North Avenue Capital’s Senior Advisor on Rural Development and Strategic Partnerships.
+Ms. MacDonald is a policy consultant to Fortune 100 companies and a Senior Advisor to Texas A&M University’s School of Agricultural Economics.
+Over the course of 10 years, she has worked in the White House, Pentagon, State Department, and post-Administration office of President George W. Bush and Mrs. Laura Bush, where she served as the Chief of Staff to the former First Lady.
+In these diverse roles, Ms. MacDonald has had a direct impact on rebuilding communities after natural disasters and various conflicts.

 Mr. Walck currently serves as Director of a number of non-profit organizations and ministries.
 In connection with this service, Mr. Walck holds the position of Executive Director of Videre, a non-profit organization focused on providing business training and affordable debt-based financing to entrepreneurs in Ghana and Senegal.
 Having led the distribution of more than 100 business loans through this program, Mr. Walck has firsthand knowledge of the impact debt-based capital can have on both businesses and their local economies.